Cost of Living in London for Students – What You’ll Really Spend in Rent, Food and Getting Around (2026)

 How much is student rent in London per week?

-Student rent typically ranges from £180 to £350 per week, depending on location, accommodation type, and number of housemates.
+Student rent typically ranges from £180 to £350 per week, depending on location, student accommodation london type, and number of housemates.

 Is it cheaper to live outside Central London?